lhack-jpeg/holbertonschool-validation/module3_task3/DEPLOY.md

 ## How to customise where the logs are written

-Logs are created by the github actions
+Logs are created by the github actions and stored in the respective runner

 ## How to quickly check the application is running